meltwater/gen_rmq/documentation/guides/consumer/with_quorum_queue_type.md

 Consumer with quorum queue type
 ===============================

-You can change from `classic` to a `quorum` queue type by specyfing corresponding queue arguments.
+You can change from `classic` to a `quorum` queue type by specifying corresponding queue arguments.
 Read more about quorum queues [here](https://www.rabbitmq.com/quorum-queues.html).

 # Example